zooniverse/vox/README.md

 ## Deployment

 Changes to master are deployed to S3 via [Travis-CI](https://travis-ci.org/zooniverse/vox).
+Node dependencies are cached between builds, so if you're adding a new package, you'll need to [clear the cache in Travis](https://travis-ci.org/zooniverse/vox/caches) first.

 ## Credits